souhardya-ece/RISC-V-Reference-SoC-Tapeout-Program-week6/README.md

 Routing:- inteconnection by metal layer.
 Signoff:- physical verification(DRC,LVS), timing verification(STA)

 Openlane is a open source flow for tape out experiment to produce clean GDSII.
-It have the strive soc family.8
+It have the strive soc family.

+First of all inside the virtual box you have the VDI of openlane .
+It is to be run on ubuntu 18 lts version.
+Whenevere you working you are on cd ~/Deaktop/work/tools/openlane_working_dir/openlane directory